Soft-Di[M]O: Improving One-Step Discrete Image Generation with Soft Embeddings: Acknowledgements

 \section{Acknowledgements}

-{This work was supported by ANR-22-CE23-0007, ANR-22-CE39-0016, Hi!Paris grant and fellowship, DATAIA Convergence Institute as part of the “Programme d’Investissement d’Avenir” (ANR-17-CONV-0003) operated by Ecole Polytechnique, IP Paris, and was granted access to the IDRIS High-Performance Computing (HPC) resources under the allocation 2024-AD011014300R1 and 2025-AD011015894} made by GENCI and {mesoGIP of IP Paris}.
+{This work was supported by Hi!
+PARIS and ANR/France 2030 program (ANR-23-IACL-0005), ANR-22-CE23-0007, ANR-22-CE39-0016, Hi!Paris Grant and Chair, and was granted access to the IDRIS High-Performance Computing (HPC) resources under the allocation 2025-AD011014300R2 and 2025-AD011015894} made by GENCI.
 We sincerely thank Shilin Lu, Yuqing Wang and Yao Teng for their insightful discussions that contributed to this work.
 We are also grateful to Runlong Liao, Nizar Benbouchta, and Nicolas Dufour for their meticulous proofreading.